Explore the Forest - Tips for Hiking with Kids

 We are a big hiking family - love to explore the forest on foot.

-And we've been treated to some great encounters during out hikes -- moose in Colorado, wildlife in South Dakota and even some out-of-the-ordinary highlights close to home (such as the wild turkey that crossed our path a few weeks ago!).
+And we've been treated to some great encounters during our family hikes -- moose in Colorado, wildlife in South Dakota and even some out-of-the-ordinary highlights close to home (such as the wild turkey that crossed our path a few weeks ago!).

 So we're excited that our weekly linky will Discover & Explore Forest Fun today!

-And I've also learned that when you hike with kids you MUST be prepared.
 Especially when you're going 'off the grid' -- you may be a mile away from food and restrooms so it's important to have some supplies and a plan.
-So I thought I would share some tips for great family hikes along with items that kids will LOVE to use for forest exploration.
+So I thought I would share some of our tips for great family hikes along with items that kids will LOVE to use for forest exploration.
 I've included some affiliate links for items that we really enjoy for your information and convenience.

 1. Get a good night's sleep